nimisha3/POSist/README.md

 # POSist

+The code can be run using the Client file with main function for taking input and finding output.
+There are added comments in the code corresponding to every query.

 Encryption Format :
 I am ecrypting the data in  node using it ownerid and the first character of the owner name.
 Procedure: